Jean-Pierre Hubaux: Distinctions

-Hubaux is an IEEE Fellow (2009), and ACM Fellow (2010).
+Hubaux is an IEEE Fellow (2009) for contributions to wireless security, and ACM Fellow (2010).

 In 2021, he received the Test of Time Award from the IEEE Symposium on Security and Privacy.
-Together with his co-authors, he is the recipient of awards from the IEEE Symposium of Security and Privacy for the papers on "GenoGuard: Protecting Genomic Data against Brute-Force Attacks" (2015) and for "On Enforcing the Digital Immunity of a Large Humanitarian Organization" (2018).
+Together with his co-authors, he is the recipient of awards from the IEEE Symposium on Security and Privacy for the papers on "GenoGuard: Protecting Genomic Data against Brute-Force Attacks" (2015) and for "On Enforcing the Digital Immunity of a Large Humanitarian Organization" (2018).
 He was the recipient of the 2016 Reginald Fessenden Award from the ACM International Conference on Modeling, Analysis and Simulation of Wireless and Mobile Systems.